 - Lay them on the baking plate and put the plate for 5 minutes in the oven with an oven temperature of 200 °F.

 - Discard the duck fat from the frying pan, besides 4 teaspoons, and reheat the rendered duck fat on medium-low heat.

 - When the duck breast comes out of the oven, unfold them a bit, and check if the core temperature is 126 °F (ca. 52 °C), otherwise put the duck breast filet back in the oven.
 After reaching the right temperature, pour the juices into the frying pan.
 Let the duck rest in the meantime.

-- Also add the honey, lemon juice, and balsamic cream.4 tablespoons balsamic cream, 2 tablespoons honey, 2 tablespoons lemon juice
+- Also add the honey, lemon juice, and balsamic cream.4 tablespoons balsamic glaze, 2 tablespoons honey, 2 tablespoons lemon juice

 - Whisk everything and heat.